 “It is a long story.”
 A vague sadness spread over me like a shroud.
 She asked me never to contact her again… I had let her down too many times she said.
 She found a reliable man, she told me.
 She disappeared”.
 I drew in a deep breath.
 “But that is a long time ago.”

 “As you know,” I said, “The heart is a lonely hunter.
 It hides, lurking beneath the surface of life.
-Like the ghost of Ven der Dekkenm, the Flying Dutchman, condemned to forever fail trying to sail his ship around the Cape of Storms, my heart was condemned to always fail in rounding the cape of Sophia’s hopes.
+Like the ghost of Ven der Dekkenm, the Flying Dutchman, condemned to forever fail trying to sail his ship around the Cape of Storms, my heart was condemned to always fail in rounding the cape of her hopes.

 I didn’t tell Moses about her short texted words.
 ‘Is that you, I am older now, and younger’.